QuantumResearchKernels/QRK/Kernel_drafts/midcircuit_measurement.md

 ## Input data generation

-Run the test with the decision qubit prepared in three different ways:
+Run the test with the decision qubit $d$ prepared in three different ways:

 1. in $\ket{0}$ state
 2. in $\ket{1}$ state